Vision to Goal Setting

 Communication and engagement of our school community:

-• school events for families: Welcome Back BBQ (Sept), Meet the Teacher (Sept.), Halloween Parade (Oct.), Remembrance Day (Nov.), Winter Concert (Dec.), Celebration of Learning (Mar), Spring Musical (Apr.), Parent Appreciation Ice Cream Social (June)
+- School events for families: Welcome Back BBQ (Sept), Meet the Teacher (Sept.), Terry Fox Run (Setp) Halloween Parade (Oct.), Remembrance Day (Nov.), Winter Concert (Dec.), Celebration of Learning (Mar), Moosehide Campaign (May), Spring Fair (June) Community Appreciation Event (June), Pride Assembly (June), Indigenous Peoples Day (June)

 Communication and engagement of our community through multiple avenues: